Ishank-dubey/csa/README.md

 252. Signed URLs allow controlled access to authenticated users.

 253. On Demand EC2 instances are billed on hourly basis and we can stop them explicitly, Reserved are like a longer time period contract and Decicated ones are specific hardware, Elastic Ip stays with the EC2 instance even after stopping..

+254. A VPC endpoint enables you to create a private connection between your VPC and another AWS service without requiring          access over the Internet, through a NAT device, a VPN connection, or AWS Direct Connect.

+255. Elastic N/W interfaces in VPC- EC2 with reased IP Address is an ENI, creates a dual homed

+256. IPsec is a VPC security protocol.

+257. VPG is a AWS VPC side, CGW is VPC thats customer side

+258. DHCP option set helps resolve the DNS name outside the AWS.

+259. When a EC2-VPC instance is stopped - EIP remains attached, ENI is detached, underlying host computer is changed

+260.